ConcernedCitizen2025/Project2025-Assistant/_questions/077-federal-judiciary-structure-composition-changes.md

 ---
 layout: question
-title: "Federal Judiciary"
+title: "Project 2025’s Proposals for the Federal Judiciary: Judicial Independence and Oversight"
+description: "Explore how Project 2025's proposals for the federal judiciary, focusing on conservative judicial appointments and increased oversight, could impact judicial independence and the balance of power."
 ---

+# Project 2025’s Proposals for the Federal Judiciary: Judicial Independence and Oversight

-### *Does Project 2025 suggest any changes to the structure or composition of the federal judiciary, including the possibility of court-packing or limiting judicial review?*
+## *Does Project 2025 suggest any changes to the structure or composition of the federal judiciary, including the possibility of court-packing or limiting judicial review?*

-# Project 2025’s Proposals for the Federal Judiciary: A Detailed Analysis

 **Introduction**

-The structure and composition of the federal judiciary are crucial to maintaining the balance of power within the U.S. government.
-Judicial independence ensures that the courts can act as a check on the executive and legislative branches, safeguarding democratic principles and the rule of law.
-Project 2025, a document outlining conservative policy proposals, touches on the role of the federal judiciary in the broader context of governance and law enforcement.
-This analysis will explore whether Project 2025 suggests any changes to the structure or composition of the federal judiciary, including the possibility of court-packing or limiting judicial review, and will assess the potential impact of these proposals on U.S. democracy.
+The federal judiciary plays a vital role in maintaining the balance of power within the U.S. government.
+Project 2025 outlines proposals for shaping the judiciary by prioritizing conservative judicial appointments and increasing oversight to address concerns about judicial activism.
+This analysis explores Project 2025's approach to the judiciary, assessing the potential impact on judicial independence, court structure, and the effectiveness of judicial review in checking executive and legislative power.

 **Project 2025’s Proposals for the Federal Judiciary**